-The Company's main source of revenue is derived from their service agreement with the Department.
+The Company's main source of revenue is derived from its service agreement with the Department.
 The current service agreement is due to expire on 12 October 2018.
 The service agreement is eligible for a one year extension (up until 12 October 2019) subject to approval from the Department.
-Discussions regarding the extension have not yet commenced, however the one year extension is not an open tender process and the Directors are comfortable that the company will secure the extension.
+Discussions regarding the extension have not yet commenced, however the one year extension is not an open tender process and the directors are comfortable that the Company will secure the extension.
 The Company maintains a cash reserve to settle their liabilities as they fall due in the event that the service agreement with the Department is not renewed.

 The adequacy of this cash reserve is assessed each time the service agreement with the Department is renewed.

-At 30 June 2017 the Company's current assets exceeded the current liabilities causing a \$22,159 net current surplus (2016: \$123,135 net current surplus).
-The Company maintains a net asset position overall and generated a profit for the 2017 financial year.
-The director's are comfortable that the Company is solvent and represents a going concern.
+At 30 June 2018 the Company's current liabilities exceeded the current assets resulting in a \$3,198 net current liability (2017: \$22,159 net current asset).
+The Company maintains a net asset position overall and generated a profit for the 2018 financial year.
+The directors are comfortable that the Company is solvent and represents a going concern.